-Each month, we invite a small group of undergraduate or graduate students to enjoy an informal lunch with Dean John Delaney.
-The lunch is a unique opportunity to have an interactive conversation with your Dean.
+Each Friday, we invite a small group of Kogod students to enjoy an informal lunch with a member of our faculty or staff.
+The lunch is a unique opportunity to have an interactive conversation with your school's leadership.

 Topics of discussion vary but can include things like your experiences in Kogod, what you'd like to see in the future, what you're worried or excited about after graduation; there's no limit.
-The goal of the program is to give the Dean an opportunity to get to know students and give students the opportunity to learn more about their Dean and Kogod.
+The goal of the program is to give the Kogod administrators an opportunity to get to know students and give students the opportunity to learn more about their school and Kogod.

-The event is open to all Kogod students, but space is limited and students must RSVP for the event (links will be included in the weekly newsletters).
+The event is open to all Kogod students, but space is limited and students must RSVP for the event (more information will be included in the weekly newsletters).

 The "Making a Difference is Our Business" program provides the opportunity for Kogod students to work together on service projects several times throughout the year.